surma/surma.dev/content/things/js-to-asc.md

 ### Side note: Mind the signs

 Something that took me an embarrassingly long time to figure out is that, uh, types matter.
 Blurring an image involves convolution, and that means a whole bunch of for-loops iterating over all the pixels.
 Naïvely I thought that because all pixel indices are positive, the loop counters would be as well and decided to choose `u32` for those loop variables.
-That’ll bite you with a _lovely_ infinite loop if any of those loops happen to iterate backwards, like this one:
+That’ll bite you with a _lovely_ infinite loop if any of those loops happen to iterate backwards, like this one (because `j` will _always_ be greater or equal than `0`):

 ```ts
 let j: u32;